Cipher: Historical

 Historical pen and paper ciphers used in the past are sometimes known as classical ciphers.
 They include simple substitution ciphers (such as ROT13) and transposition ciphers (such as a Rail Fence Cipher).
 For example, "GOOD DOG" can be encrypted as "PLLX XLP" where "L" substitutes for "O", "P" for "G", and "X" for "D" in the message.
 Transposition of the letters "GOOD DOG" can result in "DGOGDOO".
 These simple ciphers and examples are easy to crack, even without plaintext-ciphertext pairs.

-William Shakespeare often used the concept of ciphers in his writing to symbolize nothingness.
-In Shakespeare’s Henry V, he relates one of the accounting methods that brought the Arabic Numeral system and zero to Europe, to the human imagination.
-The actors who perform this play were not at the battles of Henry V’s reign, so they represent absence.
-In another sense, ciphers are important to people who work with numbers, but they do not hold value.
-Shakespeare used this concept to outline how those who counted and identified the dead from the battles used that information as a political weapon, furthering class biases and xenophobia.
+In the 1640s, the Parliamentarian commander, Edward Montagu, 2nd Earl of Manchester, developed ciphers to send coded messages to his allies during the English Civil War.
+The English theologian John Wilkins published a book in 1641 titled "Mercury, or The Secret and Swift Messenger" and described a musical cipher wherein letters of the alphabet were substituted for music notes.
+This species of melodic cipher was depicted in greater detail by author Abraham Rees in his book Cyclopædia (1778).

 Simple ciphers were replaced by polyalphabetic substitution ciphers (such as the Vigenère) which changed the substitution alphabet for every letter.
 For example, "GOOD DOG" can be encrypted as "PLSX TWF" where "L", "S", and "W" substitute for "O".
 With even a small amount of known or estimated plaintext, simple polyalphabetic substitution ciphers and letter transposition ciphers designed for pen and paper encryption are easy to crack.
-It is possible to create a secure pen and paper cipher based on a one-time pad though, but the usual disadvantages of one-time pads apply.
+It is possible to create a secure pen and paper cipher based on a one-time pad, but these have other disadvantages.

 During the early twentieth century, electro-mechanical machines were invented to do encryption and decryption using transposition, polyalphabetic substitution, and a kind of "additive" substitution.
 In rotor machines, several rotor disks provided polyalphabetic substitution, while plug boards provided another substitution.
 Keys were easily changed by changing the rotor disks and the plugboard wires.
 Although these encryption methods were more complex than previous schemes and required machines to encrypt and decrypt, other machines such as the British Bombe were invented to crack these encryption methods.